-October 19 – November 22, 2020
+October 23 – November 19, 2023

-Overview.
 E-STEM Education is designed for teachers and nonformal educators who want to help youth become scientifically literate, environmental citizens.
 Teachers will learn how to integrate environmental education into STEM classes such as biology and earth science, and non-formal educators will learn how to make science part of nature and environmental education programs.
 You will also learn about inquiry-based learning, project-based learning, and other active learning pedagogies, and apply what you learn to develop your own E-STEM lesson plans.

-Participants.
 Teachers, educational professionals, volunteers, parents, university students, and environmentally-concerned citizens from any country.

 Understand the connection between environmental education and science education.

 Explore different learning approaches including problem-based, inquiry-based, project-based, and place-based learning.

 Develop an E-STEM lesson plan for their classes, families or communities.

 Participate actively in a global online community of E-STEM educators.

 Week 2: E-STEM outcomes